How to care for your baby’s gums: A guide to the first year

 - Rinse your child's mouth after feeding and before bed time.
 This will help clear out foods or liquids that can cause tooth decay in baby teeth, sometimes called "bottle mouth."

-- After the first tooth appears, you can use a child-size toothbrush to clean your baby's tooth and gums.
-For more detailed information on how to brush your child's teeth see How to Choose and use Baby's First Toothbrush.
+- After the first tooth appears, you can use a child-size toothbrush to clean your baby's teeth and gums.
+For more detailed information on how to brush your child's teeth see How to choose and use your baby’s first toothbrush.